StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 And it's sort of hard to dismiss.

-Right now, I don't have a single astrophysics colleague anymore
+Right now I don't have a single astrophysics colleague anymore who thinks space magically

-who thinks space magically ends right at that edge.
+ends right at that edge.

-And in fact, you can just wait one day
+And in fact, you can just wait one day and you see some more light arriving from farther

-just other regions of space that we haven't had any access to.
+regions of space that we haven't had any access to.
+But then it gets kind of weirder.

-So initially, it wasn't that people were motivated
+So initially, it wasn't that people were motivated to try to answer some other question.
+They

-They just more fully explored what we were already thinking
+just more fully explored what we were already thinking and already knew to be true about

-So in that sense, it's not some epiphany.
 It's just an extension of what we're already thinking.

 Is that a fair way to think about your level one multiverse?